Al-Muktafi: Caliphate

 When al-Mu'tadid died on 5 April 902, al-Muktafi succeeded him unopposed.
 His father's vizier, al-Qasim ibn Ubayd Allah, ordered the oath of allegiance to be taken in his name, and took the precaution of locking up all Abbasid princes until al-Muktafi arrived in Baghdad from Raqqa (20 April).

 Character and government

-The new caliph was 25 years old.
+The new caliph was 25 years old on his accession.
 The historian al-Tabari, who lived during his reign, describes him as of "medium size, handsome, of a delicate complexion, with [a full head of] beautiful hair and a luxurious beard".